 Once in Nashville, Cody spent two and a half days in live training with Dave’s team.

-"I’m ecstatic about it," Cody said during the event.
-"The coaching that I’m getting from Chris Hogan is inspirational.
+"The coaching that I got from Chris Hogan was inspirational.
 He’s an amazing speaker and motivator.
 I was worried that there might not be enough information when I left or that there’d be so much information that I’d leave overwhelmed, but everything is just phenomenal."

-After he left Nashville, he began his mentorship with Dave’s team to build on what he’d learned already.
+After leaving Nashville, Cody began his mentorship with Dave’s team and is continuing to build on what he’s learned.

 Coaching in Action

 With the skills he’s honed, Cody is confident he’ll be able to help people inside and outside of his church, as a ministry and as a business.

 "That’s what I’m most excited about—when they’re in those moments where they can be led to God.
 For me, that’s the most important part."